 Her solo play, LIZZIE BORDEN LIVE was commissioned by the East Lynne Theater Company in Cape May, NJ, where it had its world premiere (August 2007), and a successful and critically acclaimed five-week run.
 The play was directed by Jack McCullough and Tony and 4-time Emmy-winning Orchestrator and Composer, Larry Hochman, did original music for the piece.
 Ms. Dalton won the 2007 JACOBY AWARD for her portrayal of Lizzie.
-The play subsequently toured: Fall River, MA, Providence, RI, Sedona, AZ, an
+The play subsequently toured: Fall River, MA, Providence, RI, Sedona, AZ, and NYC.

-Jill played Betsy Kirkland in Dick Wolf’s FBI, Beverly (Richard Clark’s secretary in the White House) in THE LOOMING TOWER (Hulu) starring Jeff Daniels.
+Jill guest-starred as Betsy Kirkland in Dick Wolf’s FBI and played Beverly (Richard Clark’s secretary in the White House) in THE LOOMING TOWER (Hulu) starring Jeff Daniels.
 She was Anna Banana in the commercial THE LAST LOVE LETTER, and Madeline Brewer’s (Orange Is the New Black/The Handmaid’s Tale) older self in the psychological thriller, BRAID (2018 Tribeca Film Festival).
 She can currently be seen as Mrs. Pratt in the Netflix film, THINGS HEARD & SEEN, starring Amanda Seyfried, James Norton, and Rhea Seehorn.

 She played two grieving mothers on LAW & ORDER (Megan Goddard & Roberta Miller), Tony Shalhoub’s (John Mack) assistant in the HBO film, TOO BIG TO FAIL, starring William Hurt, and consulted with Mr. Hurt for ten weeks on his portrayal of Hank Paulson.
 She also played a 12-step member in RACHEL GETTING MARRIED directed by Jonathan Demme, Mrs. Cuba Gooding Jr. on SATURDAY NIGHT LIVE, and a Trader in Oliver Stone’s WALL STREET.